prncnano2000/containerization-devenv-odoo/README.md

 # containerization-devenv-odoo

-Ce projet utilise Docker Compose pour créer et gérer un environnement local constituer de deux conteneurs `eazy-odoo-15` et `eazy-db-15` génerer a base d'images `odoo:15` et `postgres:15 `puis fourni un script bash pour gérer l'aplication.
+This project uses Docker Compose to create and manage a local environment consisting of two containers `eazy-odoo-15` and `eazy-db-15` generating based on images `odoo:15` and `postgres:15` then provided a bash script to manage the application.
 ## Technologies

 **Docker :** `Docker compose`